top of page

 For buyers willing to approach it carefully, crypto can be part of a broader real estate investing and global mobility strategy.
 The key is understanding how it works in the real world, not just how it’s discussed in theory.

 Florida is quickly becoming a hub for crypto and international real estate purchases.
-Reach out with any questions and I’ll be happy to assist you with locating crypto-friendly resources and title companies.
+Reach out with any questions ...
+I’m happy to help you locate crypto-friendly resources and title companies in the Sarasota area and beyond.

 — Audra Lane, REALTOR®, CIPS, RSPS